Brauckhoff/biopixR/joss/paper.md

 * `adaptiveInterpolation()`, searches a given radius surrounding a line end for contours and connects them,

 addresses the issue of discontinuous edges by iteratively scanning for line ends within the image and reconnecting them to adjacent contours.
+Other approaches for dealing with discontinuous contours are not found in other `R` packages.

-Examples demonstrating the use of @biopixR for image analysis tasks can be found in the package's vignette.
+Examples demonstrating the use of `biopixR` for image analysis tasks can be found in the package's vignette [@biopixR].

 ## Graphical User Interface: